Rastriya Prajatantra Party Nepal

-Rastriya Prajatantra Party, Nepal (राष्ट्रिय प्रजातन्त्र पार्टी नेपाल; translation: National Democratic Party Nepal) is a Hindu right-wing, cultural conservative.
+Rastriya Prajatantra Party, Nepal (राष्ट्रिय प्रजातन्त्र पार्टी नेपाल; translation: National Democratic Party Nepal) is a Hindu right-wing, cultural conservative party.
 It previously existed as royalist political party in Nepal from 2006 to 2016.
 The party was formed as a splinter of Rastriya Prajatantra Party in 2006 and was later reunified in 2016.
 The party was reformed in 2022 by Kamal Thapa.

 The party supported the restoration of the Hindu kingdom in Nepal under the Shah dynasty.
 Presently, the party advocates only Hindu nationalism.

 The party was registered with the Election Commission of Nepal ahead of the April 2008 Constituent Assembly election for the first time.
 Ahead of the election, the party sought to form a front of royalist parties.

 In the 2013 elections, the party had emerged as the fourth largest party in the Constituent Assembly winning 24 out of 575 seats.